 Real estate revenue recognition.
-Revenue recognition under PFRS 15 involves the application of significant judgment and estimation in the: (a) identification of the contract for sale of real estate property that would meet the requirements of PFRS 15; (b) assessment of the probability that the entity will collect the consideration from the buyer; (c) determination of the transaction price; (d) application of the output method as the measure of progress in determining real estate revenue; and (e) determination of the actual costs incurred as cost of goods sold.
+Revenue recognition under PFRS 15 involves the application of significant judgment and estimation in the: (a) identification of the contract for sale of real estate property that would meet the requirements of PFRS 15; (b) assessment of the probability that the entity will collect the consideration from the buyer; and (c) determination of the actual costs incurred as cost of goods sold.

-- Identifying performance obligations.
+• Identifying performance obligations.
 The Group has various CTS covering subdivision land and residential houses and lots.
 The Group concluded that the goods and services transferred in each contract constitute a single performance obligation.
 In particular, the promised goods and services in contracts for the sale of property under development mainly include design work, procurement of materials and development of the property.
 Generally, the Group is responsible for all of these goods and services and the overall management of the project.
 Although these goods and services are capable of being distinct, Group accounts for them as a single performance obligation because they are not distinct in the context contract.
 The Group uses those goods and services as inputs and provides a significant service of integrating them into a combined output.
-Included also in this performance obligation is the Group's service to transfer the title of the real estate unit to the buyer. - Existence of a contract.
+Included also in this performance obligation is the Group's service to transfer the title of the real estate unit to the buyer.

+• Existence of a contract.
 The Group's primary document for a contract with a customer for real estate sales is a signed CTS supported by other signed documentations such as reservation agreement, official receipts, buyers' amortization schedule and invoices and it met all the criteria to qualify as contract with a customer under PFRS 15.